L422Y/nuxt-pageviews/README.md

 This is a module for Nuxt that provides page views tracking using Google Analytics Data API.

-It is built with Vue 3, Typescript, and H3.
+Built with Nuxt/Vue 3, TypeScript, and H3.

 ### Features